aurelg/feedspora/README.md

 # What is FeedSpora?

 FeedSpora posts RSS/Atom feeds to your social network accounts.
-It currently supports Diaspora and Twitter.
+It currently supports Facebook, Twitter and Diaspora.
 It's a bot written in Python3, inspired from [Fefebot](https://github.com/svbergerem/fefebot).

 # Installation